This page is for players who have been to an Alliance game before. If you have never played, check out our New Players page first.

 Here are a few FAQ and pointers on downtime submissions:

 What is downtime?
 It's the stuff your character does between events, when you're not dealing with the exciting stuff the world seems to throw at you every two months or so.
 Downtime submissions can help flesh out your character, and give you insights into certain parts of the world your character inhabits.
 It also gives us a better idea of how your character interacts with the world at large.

 How do I write up downtime?
 Submissions should be concise, high-level descriptions of what your character intends to do during that period, and should typically be somewhat open about the timing, to give us some flexibility.
 (For example, "In the next month or so, I..." is preferable to "Three days before the solstice, at 5 minutes past suppertime, I...")
 Feel free to include contingencies ("If this happens, I do this"), but limit yourself to 1 action as outlined above, so that we have time to get to everybody's submission.

 If you are researching a topic, please realize that plot cannot write you a book however much they may want to.
 Try proposing questions or subtopics about your research topic.
 For example, if you want to know about the History of Stradyn in general, try asking "What are some important dates/events in Stradyn's history?", "What can I learn about the history of Stradyn's monarchy?" or "does anyone know how long Stradyn and Hargroth have been enemies and/or why?".
 Give plot a few details about your question and they will have a much easier time writing something interesting.

 How do I submit downtime?
-Send us an e-mail at firstname.lastname@example.org with your downtime submission.
+Click the Downtime Submission Form button at the bottom of the page.
+If the form is not functioning you can email firstname.lastname@example.org.
 Feel free to amend your downtime submission at any time, to take advantage of new information that we may post on the forums from time to time, or if you suddenly had a brilliant idea.